bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 ---
 ZEIT Now is a cloud platform that allows you to [deploy static sites](https://zeit.co/docs/v2/introduction/#creating-a-project-and-deploying) from the commando line with the single command `now`.
 With [Now 2.0](https://zeit.co/blog/now-2), the platform also offers deployment and execution of serverless functions.
 These functions works by providing respones to HTTP requests and can be written in Go, Python or JavaScript.

-In this article, we will explore how Santa Claus can use serverless functions to  create a simple 🎁-list API for all his helpers to use.
+In this article, we will explore how Santa Claus can use serverless functions to  create a simple 🎁-list API for all his elves to use.

-### Setting up the project
+## Set up the christmas tree
 Before we start, we need to prepare some stuff.

 * Sign up at [https://zeit.co/signup]().